akazukin5151/approportionment/webui/ROADMAP.md

+# refactor

+use a proper hashmap for coalitions, only turn it into array for export

+# UI
 - add party button could float like run button
     - explore other toolbar ideas, like icons. text buttons looks big and noisy